 - Check out the DirecTrack to Teaching program to get early exposure to the culture of teaching and schools.
-DirecTrack to Teaching is for current U of M freshmen and sophomores who want to explore the education field and get on the path to admission to the graduate teacher licensure program.
+DirecTrack to Teaching is for current U of M first-year students and sophomores who are interested in teaching the following subjects: art, dance, English, math, science, second languages, social studies, and theatre.
+Explore the education field and get on the path to admission to the graduate teacher licensure program.
 You’ll stay in your major and college while taking education-related courses, doing service-learning in local classrooms, and building relationships with other future teachers on campus.

 - Choose a major that supports the subject you want to teach.

-The U of MN offers over 130 undergraduate majors.
+The U of M offers over 140 undergraduate majors.
 Check out majors which pair well with different fields of instruction.

 - Contact your academic adviser and Career Services office.